 SPAN 101 Elementary Spanish I. Introduction to the basic structure of the language.
-Designed to enable the student to develop oral proficiency and written skills.
+Designed to enable the student to begin to develop oral proficiency and written skills.
 3 semester credit hours.
 Typically offered: Fall and Summer Terms.

 SPAN 102 Elementary Spanish II.
-Introduction to the basic structure of the language.
-Designed to enable the student to develop oral proficiency and written skills.
+Continued study of the basic structure of the language.
+Designed to enable the student to continue to develop oral proficiency and written skills.
+Prerequisite: SPAN 101 or placement.
 3 semester credit hours.
 Typically offered: Spring and Summer Terms.